 In this section of the website, you can learn more about the learning that takes place throughout our school.
-The detailed curriculum information for each year group for the current academic year can be viewed by using the links to the Curriculum Maps below and for information about the vision and intent for each subject area, please use the relevant tabs above.
+The detailed curriculum information for each year group for the current academic year can be viewed by using the links to the Curriculum Maps below and for information about the vision, intent and currriculum content for each subject area, please use the relevant tabs above.

 Through a broad and balanced curriculum, we aim to inspire children and support them in being ambitious by teaching them about the wider world and communities, of which they are a part, while also developing their understanding of our locality.
 We base our curriculum in our three core school values of Community, Respect and Perseverance and we make constant and meaningful connections between these and the children's learning.